dgroomes/react-playground/hooks/README.md

   because I had a decent understanding of it last year but I forgot lots of details because I don't exercise this knowledge frequently).
 This example is actually expensive because it constantly registers and unregisters the event listener.
 I think they got this one wrong?
 You need to be *extremely careful* with the dependencies you pass to `useEffect`.
-* [ ] Re-implement the `useWindowListener` example program with a custom hook that uses `useRef` (or the memoize hook; or there's gotta be a way to do this...) to store the event listener callback.
-This is a better implementation because it doesn't re-register the event listener on every render.
+* [x] DONE Re-implement the `CursorSpotlight` example program so that the `useEffect` hook doesn't re-register the event listener on every render.
+The trick is to use `useCallback`.
+* [ ] Can I have both `CursorSpolight` and `CursorSpotlight2` in the code at the same time?
+I want two boxes.
+On mouse enter, I want to enable the spotlight.

 ## Reference